Hyp-ed/base-station-2019-frontend/README.md

 The base-station is made up of a Java backend and a React App (Javascript) frontend.
 In the release version of the backend, the backend and frontend are packaged together into one .jar file.
 However, if you'd like to setup a development server of the React App in order to work on the project, there are a few things to configure.

-### Cloning the frontend repo

-There is a link to a repo within the [base-station hyped github repository](https://github.com/Hyp-ed/base-station-2019) named ```base-station-20xx-frontend```.
-This is a sub-repository that is used for the frontend, and contains the code for the React App we will be working on.
-Clone this repository and navigate to its directory in terminal to get started.

 ### Installing dependencies

 This section requires ```brew``` installed on your computer.
 (If you don't have `brew` set up, click [here](https://brew.sh/) for more info) In order for the React App to run we need to install some dependent libraries.
 In the directory containing the frontend repo, run: